EG Ronda Oil & Gas

 2. Email letter to: oilandgas@egronda.com

-3. MMH will grant data room access by email notice.
+3. MHDM will grant data room access by email notice.

 4. Data room booking date: companies can engage directly with Perceptum Ltd. By email or phone to agree dates for visit.